 If you feel Jesus tugging on your sleeve to start tithing (or just want to explore it more), I have some practical tips to help you get started.

 Step 1: What is 10%

 Figure out what 10% of your income is.
 This seems like a no brainer, but sometimes you have to start with the basics.
 Find out how much 10% of your monthly income is and see if you can pay all of your expenses without it.
-It might mean reconfiguring certain parts of your budget, but see how you can make it happen.
+It might mean reconfiguring certain parts of your budget, or cutting unnecessary expenses, but see how you can make it happen.

 Step 2: Tithe Right Away

 If you’re worried about having enough money at the end of the month, don’t wait until then to tithe.